-A student who wishes to apply for transfer to another law school is required to submit an electronic form http://www.law.miami.edu/admissions/jd-application.php#jd-transfer to the Associate Dean of Academic Affairs in order to obtain a letter of good standing.
+A student who wishes to apply for transfer to another law school is required to submit an electronic form http://law.miami.edu/iml/courses-registration to the Associate Dean of Academic Affairs in order to obtain a letter of good standing.
 Letters of good standing are forwarded to the school, pursuant to a request made by the student.
-Up to three letters of good standing may be provided to the student at no charge and \$25 charged for each subsequent request.